-Instead of building one large greenhouse, I decided to build a couple around four existing 4’x8′ planter boxes (only two are pictured above).
-Although we won’t be able to walk into each of the greenhouses, they will be big enough to hang a couple hinged doors on the back-side that will allow access to the vegetables.
-By backside, I mean the southeastern side of the greenhouse that will not be exposed to the full force of the northerly winter winds.
+Instead of building one large greenhouse, I decided to build a couple 4’x8′ planter boxes.
+Although we won’t be able to walk into each of the greenhouses, they will be big enough to grow the stuff we’re interested in eating.

-I used untreated cedar wood because it lasts longer and won’t warp anywhere near as much as pine.
-I didn’t use pressure treated wood because of the chemical composition, plus it’s going to be in close proximity to the vegetables.
-So, I do anticipate there being rot at some point, but I don’t foresee that being a problem for at least 10 years, or more.
-And even then, it will just be the 4’x4′ posts in the ground that would need to be replaced.
+I used untreated 4×4 and 2×4 cedar wood because it lasts longer than pine, is cheaper than redwood, and won’t warp.
+I didn’t use pressure treated wood because of the chemical composition and its proximity to the vegetables.
+So, I do anticipate there being rot at some point, but I don’t foresee that being a problem for at least 6 years.
+And even then, it will just be the 4×4 posts in the ground that would need to be replaced.
+I used screws, so it shouldn’t be hard to swap one out.

-The greenhouse stands about 6′ feet tall at its highest point.
-Each leg of the structure is 4′ tall.
-The pitch of the roof is at a 45° angle so as to deflect the hail without too much stress being placed on the plastic sheeting (yet to be installed).
-A horizontal roof would take the full impact of a hail stone falling from above and could puncture the plastic.
-Also, winter snows could build-up atop the plastic causing it to sag, or even tear.
+Each little greenhouse stands about 6′ feet tall at its highest point.
+The pitch of the roof is at a 45° angle so as to deflect the hail without too much stress being placed on the plastic sheeting.
+A horizontal roof would take the full impact of a hail stone falling from above and could easily puncture the plastic.
+I might replace the plastic with 1/2″ metal mesh in the very near future.
+I have a feeling the plastic won’t last that long.
+It’s also kind of a pain to install.

-I used 4×4’s and galvanized metal brackets because I wanted the greenhouse to be strong.
-It’s not uncommon for us to get 65+ mph winds in the winter, or even in the summer during a downdraft from a thunderstorm.
+Some might think 4×4 are overkill, but on the eastern plains of Colorado, it’s not uncommon for us to get 55+ mph winds in the winter, or even in the summer during a downdraft from a thunderstorm.
 It’s very solid and absolutely will not blow over.
+I also think it looks better.
+Doesn’t look so lanky.

 I’m not sure I want to try and garden through the winter yet.
 This would most likely require some form of heating within the greenhouse.
-Nonetheless, even vegetables in an unheated greenhouse could start growing in early April and well into late November.
+Still, I’m thinking vegetables in an unheated greenhouse could start growing in early April.
 Without a greenhouse, its difficult to start growing anything earlier than late May (one usually has to start the plants indoors).

 The cost of the materials was right around $110 dollars for each greenhouse.
 The materials used were as follows: